Rick Hendrick: Career

-Hendrick began drag racing at age 14 in a self built 1931 Chevrolet.
+Hendrick began drag racing at the age of fourteen in a self-built 1931 Chevrolet.
 Two years later, at age 16, Hendrick won the Virginia division of the Chrysler-Plymouth Troubleshooting Contest, a two-part test consisting of a written exam and a timed hands-on diagnosis and repair of defects planted on a car.

 Afterward, Hendrick opened a small used-car lot with Mike Leith.
-Leith, an established new-car dealer, was convinced to name Hendrick the general sales manager of the company, at age 23.
+Leith, an established new-car dealer, was convinced to name Hendrick the general sales manager of the company, at the age of 23.
 In 1976, he sold his assets to purchase a franchise in Bennettsville, South Carolina.
 After doing so, he became the youngest Chevrolet dealer in the United States.
 Hendrick's influence increased sales to make the once troubled location become the region's most profitable.
 The success of Bennettsville was a precursor to the Hendrick Automotive Group, which now has over 100 franchises and 10,000 employees across 13 states.
 Headquartered in Charlotte, North Carolina, his company had a revenue in excess of US$3.5 billion in 2009, after selling 100,000 vehicles and servicing 1.5 million, and is the sixth-largest dealership in the United States.
 Hendrick is also the chairman of the company.

-Hendrick drove in two races during the 1987 and 1988 Winston Cup Series, with finishes of 33rd and 15th, respectively.
+Hendrick drove in two races during the 1987 and 1988 Winston Cup Series, with finishes of 33rd and fifteenth, respectively.
 He also had a single start in both the Busch Series and the Craftsman Truck Series.
 He also had been a pit crew member for the Flying 11 that Ray Hendrick (no relation) drove in the 1960s.
 In 1997, Hendrick began the Hendrick Marrow Program, a non-profit works with the Be The Match Foundation to support the National Marrow Donor Program.